New dance & performance

 Age recommendation: 16+

 Ehkä-production follows safer space guidelines.
-Unfortunately, the space at Contemporary Art Space Kutomo is not fully accessible; there are stairs and there are no accessible toilets at the venue.
+Unfortunately, Contemporary Art Space Kutomo’s premises are not fully accessible; there are stairs and no accessible toilets.